MaryamAsgarinezhad/obsidian/Linux/Ansible.md

 ------------------------------------------------

- Modifying configs: For modification purposes, you need 'become' permision (just as you need sudo command for some commands on your local server).
+ Modifying configs: For modification purposes, you need 'become' permission (just as you need sudo command for some commands on your local server).
 For example:

  ```shell
  ansible all -m apt -a update_cache=true --become --ask-become-pass